fsantanna-uerj/serrapilheira/Submissao/final.md

 computed in bounded time, ensuring that applications always reach an idle state amenable to standby mode.

-## Specific Goals - Original Proposal
+## Specific Goals

 In the original proposal, we enumerated three specific goals with associated risks and expected contributions.
-In the mid-term report, we included two other goals which we are working on.
+In the mid-term report, we included two other goals which we are also working on.
 We now also include an estimated completeness of each goal to give an idea of the overall progress.

 ### Goal 1 - IoT Hardware Infrastructure

 - **Risks:** very low (1/5)
-- **Expected contribution:** (minor scientific contributions)
+- **Expected contribution:**
+    A low-power IoT hardware platform.
 - **Completeness:** 75%

 We need an energy-efficient IoT hardware infrastructure that allows our